"In some parts of Ireland the sleep which knows no waking is always followed by a wake which knows no sleeping." Mary Wilson Little.

 Oh, Ireland: the home of the shamrock, leprechauns and this unique dance!
 In addition to being renowned for its beauty, the Irish Jig is a sport in itself, practised both socially and competitively.
 Yet I'm sure very few of you reading this will actually know the basic steps in Irish dancing.

-So, why not take Irish dance classes and discover Celtic culture?
+So, why not take Irish dance classes london or elsewhere and discover Celtic culture?

 If you're not already a fan of Irish culture, why not take a look at Irish dance!

 Irish dance is a traditional dance from the island of Eire, part of the British Isles.
 It is performed both solo and in groups, particularly during dance competitions.
 Although its exact origins are unclear, Irish dancing emerged around the same time as traditional Irish music and spread throughout Ireland during the 18th and 19th centuries.

 At the time, the dance was practised in small groups, with dancers usually doing the steps on top of barrels or tables in pubs.
 As time went by, dancers started to attend dance studios and developed the moves further, no longer focusing solely on the arms.